Manage Backup and Restore

 The specified merge has now been triggered.

 To check the results, in the Repositories view of the Backup screen, left-click on the Inspect Backups button, on the expanded row for the selected repository.
-This brings up the Data screen, on which the history of backups and merges can be reviewed.
+This displays the history of backups and merges for the repository.
 (It may be necessary to scroll through multiple screens of information, to find the merge that has been created.)

 Here, the merge of incremental builds just performed is clearly indicated; as

-MERGE - INCR.
+merge - full backup.
 To obtain further specifics, left-click on the row for the merge.
 The row expands vertically, as follows:

-The details in the expanded row confirm that 15 backups were merged by the operation just performed.
+The details in the expanded row confirm that five backups were merged by the operation just performed.

 One or more backups can be restored to the cluster; which means that the data in the backups is copied back into the buckets from which it was originally backed up, or into other buckets.
 Proceed as follows: